isabella232/sfcc-helpcenter/content/md/cartridge-configuration/04-import-images-configuration.md

 Either with several `Image` attributes or by using the `Asset collection` attribute that points to one or more images from the `Assets` management feature of your PIM Enterprise Edition (using image files or image URLs).

 The SFCC Akeneo connector can retrieve images from the `Image` attributes, the `Asset Collection` attributes, or both.
 This is managed by Akeneo Image Import Type (akeneoImageImportType).
-If ‘both’ is selected, Media links are managed using product custom Attributes.
+If ‘both’ is selected, Media links are managed using product custom Attributes in SFCC.

 ::: info